Godzilla (1954 film): Development

 In 1954, Toho originally planned to produce In the Shadow of Glory (栄光のかげに, Eikō no Kage ni), a Japanese-Indonesian co-production that would have starred Ryō Ikebe as a former Japanese soldier who was stationed in the Dutch East Indies during the Japanese occupation of Indonesia, and Yoshiko Yamaguchi as his half-Indonesian love interest.
-However, anti-Japanese sentiment in Indonesia put political pressure on the government to deny visas for the Japanese filmmakers.
+However, anti-Japanese sentiment in Indonesia put political pressure on the government to deny visas for Japanese filmmakers.
+Another potential factor for the film's cancellation was because of then-ongoing disagreements between the Japanese and Indonesian governments over World War Two colonial reparations; an issue that would not be resolved until 1958.
 The film was to be co-produced with Perfini, filmed on location in Jakarta in color, a first for a major Toho production, and was to open markets for Japanese films in Southeast Asia.

 Producer Tomoyuki Tanaka flew to Jakarta to renegotiate with the Indonesian government but was unsuccessful.
 On the flight back to Japan, he conceived the idea for a giant monster film, inspired by the 1953 film The Beast from 20,000 Fathoms and the Daigo Fukuryū Maru incident, which happened in March 1954.
 The film's opening sequence is a direct reference to the incident.
 Tanaka felt the film had potential because nuclear fears were generating news and monster films were becoming popular because of the financial success of The Beast from 20,000 Fathoms and the 1952 re-release of King Kong, the latter of which earned more money than previous releases.